Skip to contents

 filter(office == "President of the United States") %>%

-select(election_name, candidate, party, votes, pct, is_incumbent)
+select(election_name, candidate, party, votes, vote_pct)

 # County-level breakdown